Exploratory Hidden Markov Factor Models for Longitudinal Mobile Health Data: Application to Adverse Posttraumatic Neuropsychiatric Sequelae: Introduction

-Second, mobile device data collected from the real-world open environment is irregularly spaced.
-For example, activity and heart rate data were collected only when the participants wore the watch.
-As a result, each participant's mobile device data will not be equally spaced, and different participants may have very different sampling schedules.
-However, all of the frameworks discussed above are based on DTHMM, which assumes evenly spaced measurements and hence ignores the influence of time gaps between consecutive observations on the transition rate.
-Recently, to tackle the issue of irregularly spaced measurements, studies started considering using continuous-time discrete-state HMM (CTHMM), which allows observations to arrive at arbitrary times \citep{cox2017theory}.
-CTHMM and its direct extensions, examining the effects of the covariates on transition rate, are widely used in applications in medical research involving irregularly sampled clinical measurements \citep{cook2002generalized,titman2011flexible,liu2015efficient,amoros2019continuous,zhou2020continuous}.
-However, none of them focus on high-dimensional data.
+Another challenge posed by mobile device data is the irregular spacing of measurements.
+For example, activity and heart rate variability (HRV) data were collected only when the participants wore the watches, resulting in non-uniformly spaced observations and significant variation in sampling schedules between individuals.
+While the aforementioned methods are all based on DTHMM, assuming evenly spaced measurements and neglecting the impact of time gaps between consecutive observations on transition rates, continuous-time discrete-state HMM (CTHMM) was developed to handle irregularly spaced measurements \citep{cox2017theory}.
+CTHMM and its extensions that incorporate covariates to characterize transition rates are widely used in medical research that typically involves irregularly collected clinical measures \citep{liu2015efficient,lange2018estimating, amoros2019continuous,zhou2020continuous}.
+However, none of them focus on the interrelationships among features.

-Thus, all the above methods cannot be used to construct a satisfactory framework for analyzing the AURORA data.
-Our goal is to find a model that can address both the high-dimensionality challenge and the irregular measurement schedules at the same time.
-In addition, we want a transition model that is simple to interpret at the population level and to include static/time-varying contextual features, such as age and gender, as covariates.